Telltale-Modding-Group/DDS-D3DTX-Converter/wiki/tutorial_part3/tutorial_part_3.md

 ![p3_4](/wiki/tutorial_part3/p3_4.png)

 ###
 Perfect!
 It looks like it was saved correctly!
-Let's try to put it in-game.
+Let's put it in the game!

 ---
 ## Step 4/4 Putting the texture in-game